yyyar/nossock/README.md

 Nossock is a small lib for implementing lightweight protocols on top of TCP/TLS.

-* Fast - serializes objects to JSON.
-But for Buffer objects sends it as it is with no overhead.
+* Fast: serializes objects to JSON.
+But for Buffer objects sends it as it is with no overhead
-* Lower memory consumption - maintains one reusable buffer for parsing incoming messages.
+* Lower memory consumption: maintains one reusable buffer for parsing incoming messages
-* TCP & TLS support - easy configurable.
+* TCP & TLS support: easy configurable
-* Simple: No external dependencies.
+* Simple: No external dependencies

 #### Installation
 ```bash
 $ npm install nossock
 ```

-#### TCP client/server example
+#### TCP example
 ```javascript
 var nossock = require('nossock');